-T cell assays are used to observe the impact of an immunotherapeutic on T cell modulation such as T cell activation, T cell proliferation, T cell exhaustion, T cell chemotaxis, and cytokine response.
+T cell assays are a type of cancer cell-based assay used to observe the impact of an immunotherapeutic on T cell modulation such as T cell activation, T cell proliferation, T cell exhaustion, T cell chemotaxis, and cytokine response.

 Can in vitro immuno-oncology assays help with in vivo model selection?

 Yes, in vitro immuno-oncology assays can help with the choice of in vivo model to help mitigate the risk of expensive in vivo pharmacology.
-For example, PDX-specific tumor killing assays can be used to select the most relevant PDX in vivo model.
+For example, cancer cell-based assays such as PDX-specific tumor killing assays can be used to select the most relevant PDX in vivo model.

 How are checkpoint inhibitors used in combination therapies?